Definition of Art

 What Is Art?
 The Definition of Art Analyzed

-What is art?
-At first glance, the definition of art seems straightforward and easy to grasp.
-You could say: art is the way people express themselves creatively.
-Yes, this one is good.
-Yet, it’s not that simple.
-Why?
-Because art definition is layered and extensive.
+At first glance, the definition of art may seem straightforward and easy to grasp.
+One could say that art is a way people express themselves creatively.
+And this would not be wrong.
+However, the layeredness of art might imply a more complex definition.

 Common Definitions of Art

-Let’s put together the key art definitions, so that we could get closer to the universal answer.
+Let’s put together the key art definitions so that we can assemble the universal answer.

 “The making of objects, images, music, etc. that are beautiful or that express feelings.”Cambridge Dictionary